exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 statement.

 In the import statement, we are importing data from many files.
-Using the user provider parallelism number, we distribute these files into that many importer processes.
-For example, simply by taking modulo of file hash by parallelism number.
+Using the user provided parallelism number, we distribute these files into that many importer processes.

 In export, we have a table with many records.
 When exporting an Exasol table, the `PARALLELISM` parameter value is internally used in a `GROUP BY` clause to